-A new piece will be released every Monday for five weeks, each consists of two, three, or four channels.
+Each piece consists of two, three, or four channels.
 Use one device for each channel, hit play simultaneously, or not simultaneously, or play the tracks one after another, or play a three-channel piece with two devices in different combinations.

 Place the devices in different locations, move them around during playback.
 You may muffle the speakers, move the devices around or swing them with your arms.
 Turn the volume up, or preferably, turn the volume of each speaker down to as low as barely audible, and let them gradually fill up the space.

 If you live with your partner / children / flatmates, or if there are other people around you, join with them and move around in the space with the devices during playback.

 Please switch on Do Not Disturb mode on your devices and lock the screens while listening to avoid pop-up notifications.

 Sounds are triggered or compressed at different rates, and they drift apart.

 #2 - Drip, Permeate, and Mutate